jeevanGit/az-keyvault-k8s-secrets-injector/README.md

 This project offer the component for handling Azure Key Vault Secrets in Kubernetes:

-* Azure Key Vault Env Injector
+* Azure Key Vault Secrets Injector

-The **Azure Key Vault Env Injector** (Env Injector for short) is a Kubernetes Mutating Webhook that transparently injects Azure Key Vault secrets as environment variables into programs running in containers, without touching disk or in any other way expose the actual secret content outside the program.
+The **Azure Key Vault Secrets Injector** (Secrets Injector for short) is a Kubernetes Mutating Webhook that transparently injects Azure Key Vault secrets as environment variables into programs running in containers, without touching disk or in any other way expose the actual secret content outside the program.

 The motivation behind this project was: